 - This depends on your property and location.
 This may include utilities, HOA or condo fees, and property taxes—however, this can often be found in your mortgage payment.

 - Have more specific questions?
-Don't be afraid to ask your Realtor—they can help guide you through the process.
+Don't be afraid to ask your agent—they can help guide you through the process.

 I Have More Questions!